Important information regarding flights and ferries to Martha's Vineyard and other island essentials

-Martha's Vineyard is an island, not a town.
+Martha's Vineyard is an island.
 It can only be accessed by boat or plane.
-The island is comprised of six towns- Edgartown, Oak Bluffs, Tisbury (Vineyard Haven), West Tisbury, Chilmark, and Aquinnah.
-Here is some crucial information that may help you during your visit...
+The island is comprised of six towns- Edgartown, Oak Bluffs (OB), Tisbury (Vineyard Haven), West Tisbury, Chilmark, and Aquinnah.
+Here is some information that may help you during your visit...

 The term "up-island" refers to the towns of West Tisbury, Chilmark, and Aquinnah.
 "Down-island" refers to Edgartown, Oak Bluffs, and Vineyard Haven.

 Also, Gay Head and Aquinnah are interchangeable, although the preferred name is Aquinnah.
 It is pronounced uh-quin-uh, not uh-kwine-uh.

 Menemsha is part of the town of Chilmark, and has arguably some of the best seafood.

 Chappaquiddick, or "Chappy" as it is often called, is no longer connected to the rest of the Vineyard.
 You must take the ferry from Edgartown Harbor to get your vehicle across.

 If you want to get an idea about where to go once on the island, visit our custom MV Tour page.